 8. Take a Trip on a Sleeper Train

-A sleeper train is a fun way to see the sights while having a true one-of-a-kind experience.
+A sleeper train is a fun way to see the sights while having a truly one-of-a-kind experience.
 These trains include private lodging, en-suite bathrooms, full meal service, and of course, transportation.

 There are a variety of routes to choose from, with both one-way and round-trip options.
 Check out Amtrak to see if you can find a trip that is perfect for you.